manosbatsis/scrudbeans/docs/modelmapping.md

 - `pathFragment` is the path fragment appended to the API base path (by default `api/rest/`), thus forming the base `RequestMapping` path for this entity's REST controller.
-- `apiName` is equivalent to `io.swagger.annotations.Api#tags` and serves as a name and logical grouping of operations/endpoints for this entity's REST controller .
+- `apiName` and `apiDescription` is used to annotate generated controllers with `io.swagger.v3.oas.annotations.tags.Tag`.
 - `apiDescription` is equivalent to `io.swagger.annotations.Api#description`.
 - `dtoTypes` an array of DTO classes to generate mappers for.
 - `dtoTypeNames` an array of DTO (canonical) class names to generate mappers for.